trehan0399/macro-tracker/README.md

 ## About This Project

-I built this macro tracker to solve a personal problem: I wanted a simple, intuitive way to track my nutrition without the complexity of existing apps.
-Most fitness apps require manual entry of every ingredient, which is time-consuming and often leads to giving up on tracking altogether.
+I built this macro tracker to solve a personal problem I faced while tracking my nutrition.
+Most existing apps are cluttered, locked behind paywalls for basic features like photo logging or chatbots, and require tedious manual entry of every ingredient.
+This becomes especially frustrating when you're eating something without a nutrition label, making tracking feel like more work than it’s worth.
+As a result, I often found myself giving up on my weight loss journey altogether.

-This project combines my interest in fitness with my passion for building practical, user-friendly applications.
-The AI chatbot feature was particularly exciting to implement - it allows users to simply type "I had 2 rotis and chana masala" and automatically extracts the nutritional information, making healthy eating tracking actually sustainable.
+This project brings together my passion for fitness, my personal goal of losing weight, and my drive to build practical, user-friendly tools.
+I was especially excited to implement the AI chatbot, which allows users to simply type something like “I had 2 rotis and chana masala,” then automatically pulls the nutritional information and logs it.
+By removing friction and simplifying the process, this tool makes healthy eating more sustainable and aims to help others overcome the same challenges I faced in tracking macros and reaching a healthier lifestyle.

 ## Future Plans